Knowing balanced nutrition

 Some will ask: how much tomato can I eat?
 As much as you want, without undue concern.

 The calories provided by the tomato in all its various forms (fresh or preserved) have negligible impact on the diet.
-Instead, the wealth of micronutrients found in tomatoes are extremely important, in particular the carotenoid lycopene (precursor of vitamin A), vitamin C and many minerals.
+Instead, the wealth of micronutrients found in tomatoes are extremely important, vitamin C and many minerals.
 Tomatoes are a healthy friend that can be included in your daily diet, both as condiment and as side dish.

 FRUIT 3 fist-sized fruits a day

 VEGETABLES 2 portions of vegetables daily, most frequently raw

 GRAIN Severy day and at each meal, pasta or rice or corn, better if whole grain

 FISH 3 times a week

 RED OR WHITE MEATS 3 times a week